Now that the Nintendo 3DS eShop closing has closed, do your best to track down physical copies of these 10 brilliant 3DS games!

 But it’s not just the single-player campaign, as several multiplayer modes are included, offering competitive battles against other Kid Icarus players both locally and around the world.
 Nintendo also added a unique AR card system, which allows players to collect special cards throughout their adventure, which can then be used to summon help during difficult fights.
 With its beautiful visuals, exciting combat and engaging characters; Kid Icarus: Uprising takes the final spot of games to grab with the eShop closing!

-The eShop is Closing – What Happens Next?
+The eShop Has Closed – What Happens Next?

-With the both the Wii U and Nintendo 3DS eShop closing officially on the 27th of March 2023, players will no longer be able to purchase digital games for their 3DS or Wii U. And while you can still track down physical copies that can be purchased second-hand, the closure of the eShop will almost certainly lead to the inflation of their value, making many games too valuable to purchase.
-So while the eShop is still open over the next few months, consider which of these 3DS games you’d like to add to your library, as for the foreseeable future Nintendo have stated you’ll still be able to re-download them onto your console.
+With the both the Wii U and Nintendo 3DS eShop now officially closed on the 27th of March 2023, you’re no longer able to purchase digital games on 3DS or Wii U. And while you can still track down physical copies that can be purchased second-hand, the closure of the eShop will almost certainly lead to the inflation of their value, making many games too valuable to purchase.
+So even through the 3DS eShop has closed for good, consider which of these physical 3DS games you’d like to add to your library, as for the foreseeable future they may still be affordable and available through the second-hand market.

 Looking for a little 3DS fun?
 Check the eShop now until March for specials!